Smallycar789/Handwritten-Mathematical-Expressions-Recognition-tool-for-Leibniz-Manuscripts-HME-Rtool-/README.md

-This is an annotation and recognition tool for Leibniz' handwritten math expressions.
+This is an annotation and recognition tool for Leibniz's handwritten math expressions.
 To begin the implementation of this tool on a machine with CPU, please follow the commands below:

 ## Implementation